conmaol/maglocunus/l/LLMs.md

 # Large language models

-A `large language model` (LLM) is, in the simplest terms, a neural network-based software application which accepts a text as input (the 'prompt'), does a lot of statistical analysis (vector multiplications) and then responds with a word that constitutes a likely continuation of the prompt.
+A `large language model` (LLM) is a neural network-based software application which:
+1. accepts a text as input – the 'prompt'
+2. performs billions of calculations behind the scenes
+3. then generates a single word in response.

+The response should be a sensible, relevant and appropriate continuation of the prompt.

+For example, if you feed the following prompt into an LLM:

+> Are frozen strawberries exempt from

+It is highly likely that you will get a response like one of the following:

+> tax, VAT, tariffs

+But highly unlikely that the response will be something like:

+> giraffes, happiness, Tuesday

 which accepts a sequence of text tokens (token embeddings) as input and outputs a text token (embedding), or alternatively a function from the vocabulary to probabilities.